This post may contain affiliate links. Please read our disclosure policy.

 -

-While peaches are in the oven, mix together all the cake topping ingredients, except the boiling water, to a medium bowl.
+Mix together all the cake topping ingredients, except the boiling water.

 -

-Use a pastry blender to cut the butter into the dry ingredients until the mixture looks like coarse meal.
+Cut the butter into the dry ingredients until the mixture looks like a coarse meal.

 -